Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Our second speaker, **Ms. Gandavaram Anuhuya**, for her lecture on the topic **"Blockchain Technology and Cryptocurrency (D)".**

+- Ms. Anuhuya  is currently working as a Blockchain Developer at Param Networks, Bengaluru.
+- She has done her M. Tech Cyber Security in Amrita Vishwa Vidyapeetham

 Over to you ma'am.